Kong/kongponents/docs/components/modal.md

 There are 5 designated slots you can use to display content in the modal.

 - `header-image` - content displayed above the header, ignores padding.
+Enables the dismiss icon.
 - `header-content`
 - `body-content`
 - `footer-content` - Contains cancel & action buttons by default.